deyixtan/markweb/README.md

         uses: actions/deploy-pages@v2
 ```

+2. [OPTIONAL] Select a specific template by assigning its file path to the `THEME_PATH` repository variable (found at `https://github.com/<username>/<repo_name>/settings/variables/actions`).

-2. When you push new Markdown changes into your content repository, the above GitHub workflow is triggered.
+3. When you push new Markdown changes into your content repository, the above GitHub workflow is triggered.

-3. The workflow will regenerate your static site using the updated content and automatically deploy it to your GitHub Pages URL.
+4. The workflow will regenerate your static site using the updated content and automatically deploy it to your GitHub Pages URL.
 The updated site will be live at `https://<username>.github.io/<repo_name>`.